illiliti/tinyramfs/README.md

 * busybox modutils doesn't handle soft dependencies (modules.softdep).
 You must manually copy them using hooks
 * busybox and toybox blkid doesn't support PARTUUID.
 You must use util-linux blkid for PARTUUID support
-* `cp` in toybox incorrectly handles `-P` flag.
-You need to apply patch from [this issue](https://github.com/landley/toybox/issues/174) or replace cp with another implementation

 Installation
 ------------